ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 At this point you have successfully ran a workflow.
 You can use this node or cluster to run real workflows or just as a general GridEngine or Hadoop environment.

+You can also [image the node](image_instance.md) for future use.

 Those topics are beyond the scope of this document but are covered in other SOPs.
 When you finish with a node or cluster you can terminate it or, depending on the environment, you can suspend it for use later.
 Keep in mind suspend works for single nodes but clusters of nodes